tale-toul/OCP4baremetalIPI/Terraform/README.md

 vpc_cidr = "172.20.0.0/16"
 ```
 ## Connecting to the EC2 instance

+It may take a few minutes after creation for the EC2 instance to be ready to receive connections.

 Ssh is used to open a shell with the EC2 instance created by terraform.